Last Updated on September 2, 2022 by Admin

 More and more builders use biodegradable, recycled, and renewable materials.
 For example, take paint.
 Instead of dangerous acrylic, builders have started using natural paints.

 They’re just as nice and durable but aren’t filled with chemicals.
 Another example is recycled steel.
 It’s so much cheaper than new steel.
 And it doesn’t require the extraction and processing of raw materials, so it has a much smaller carbon footprint.
+Eco Friendly one tonne bags are becoming more popular on construction sites and as the popularity grows, it should bring down the pricing in the future.

 Light the way